kryptokrona/kryptokrona-docs/guides/mining/Mining-with-SBC.md

 # Mining TurtleCoin with an SBC

-This guide will get you started mining TurtleCoin on a Raspberry Pi or similar SBC.
-If you found it to be useful, you can tip me at this address:
+This guide will get you started mining TurtleCoin on a Raspberry Pi or similar SBC

-**TRTLv23Fa8TfDErxVHjSnQXc8dwAHBuvGcy21DcC7DAFGMxvYy8PTajXqcjDxosuRd1GJCd5GbYCnhQCBJbE7ur4LMnf75t3v2Y**

 ## Setup